 Now, OneDrive is available in two editions: OneDrive and OneDrive for Business.
 OneDrive can be used to store personal information, while OneDrive for Business can be used to store work-related data.
 The software is compatible with Windows, Mac, iOS and Android devices, which makes it a great tool for personal and business use as it efficiently syncs with multiple systems and allows for easy sharing of data.

-OneDrive vs SharePoint: Comparison
+OneDrive vs SharePoint: A Full Comparison

 From the above introduction, we can know that OneDrive is an ordinary online folder system for storing files.
 SharePoint has this feature too, but the platform has a lot more: collaboration features, a customer management system, and various dashboards.
 If you want to get a clear idea of the similarities and differences between them, please read on.